 These days, however, building a case isn’t so much about reviewing what you can see, taste, feel, and smell, as it is about what you can’t.
 It’s about combing through huge amounts of unstructured material that only exist as 0s and 1s inside a database somewhere.
 We’re talking, of course, about the millions of photos, texts, emails, videos, and tweets that are recorded and exchanged all over the world, every minute, of every day.

-Currently, experts estimate that over 80% of the world’s data is unstructured—a number that’s set to expand by an astounding 30-60% annually in the years to come.
+Currently, experts estimate that over 80–90% of the world’s data is unstructured—a number that’s expected to grow in years to come.
 This upward trend is slightly problematic for attorneys, who now find themselves drowning in unprecedented amounts of new material in the form of CCTV footage, Zoom calls, jailhouse audio, social media photos, smartphone videos, and so much more.
 This electronically stored information (ESI) can be incredibly valuable to a budding case.
-However, the sheer volume that needs to be reviewed as a part of “electronic discovery” (or, “e-discovery”) is making it increasingly difficult for attorneys to manage, demanding a solution.
+However, the sheer volume that needs to be reviewed as a part of “electronic discovery” (or “e-discovery”) is making it increasingly difficult for attorneys to manage, demanding a solution.

 The Five Main Problems with Legal Document Review